A Foreword For Parents

 Arrow shafts must be marked with the archer’s name or initials, and all arrows used for the same end shall carry the same pattern and colour of fletching, nocks, and cresting.

-All JOP members are expected to follow club rules and etiquette for the indoor and outdoor range.
+All JOP members are expected to follow club rules and etiquette for the indoor range.